 Where do I start?

-ERP Central have outlined the 7 things you need to consider and ask yourself when choosing an ERP system.
+D365 Central have outlined the 7 things you need to consider and ask yourself when choosing an ERP system.
 This list is in no particular order but they are all steps that you should cover off during the process.

 1. Outline the business critical issues you want to resolve